ckeditor/ckeditor5/docs/getting-started/setup/ui-language.md

 <info-box>
 	If you are unsure about the language that the content will be typed in, do not set it.
 The language of the content will then be inherited from the {@link module:core/editor/editorconfig~EditorConfig#language language of the UI}.

+	You can also employ the {@link features/language text part language} feature to produce multi-language content.
 </info-box>

 ## List of available professional translations